Live Exploration of Dynamic Rings: Ring exploration in

-Given the previous results, a natural question is whether there is an algorithm with at least one agent terminating, as we have shown for the {\sf PT} model.
+Given the previous results, a natural question is whether there is an algorithm with partial termination, as we have shown for the {\sf PT} model.
 Unfortunately the following theorem shows that, without exact knowledge of the network size, it is impossible to design such an algorithm.